brendankellyODG/opendatagroup.github.io/Getting Started/Conform and Deploy a Model/index.md

 		slot1.write(preds.iloc[j,:].to_dict())
 ```

-Here are the options for model annotations in FastScore to control the behavior of the model in FastScore:
+Here are the options for model annotations in ModelOp Center to control the behavior of the model in ModelOp Center:

 | Annotation              | Format                       | Description                                             |
 |-------------------------|------------------------------|---------------------------------------------------------|